-10 tips to stay safe online is a booklet that provides ten basic rules to stay safe online on social media platforms.
-The booklet advises in a fun and engaging way on 'the do's and don'ts' for using online social networks.
+10 tips to stay safe online is a booklet that provides guidance on staying safe online and includes 'the do's and don'ts' for using social media.
 Its included 'boomer version' is aimed at educators, parents, prevention officers, and anyone interested in actively supporting children's and young people's safety online.
 The Ministry of the Interior developed the booklet in cooperation with the National Pedagogical Institute of the Czech Republic.